jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/extension-providing-chat.md

 The model is the entry point to use the chat in a javascript/typescript package.

-A model is provided by the package, and already includes all the required method to interact with the UI part of the chat.
+A model is provided by the package, and already includes all the required methods to interact with the UI part of the chat.

-The extension has to provide a class extending the `@jupyter/chat` model, including the method `addMessage()`.
+The extension has to provide a class extending the `@jupyter/chat` model, implementing at least the `addMessage()` method.

 This method is called when a user send a message using the input of the chat.
 It should contain the code that will dispatch the message through the messaging technology.

-In the following example, the message is logged to the console and added in the message list.
+As an example, here is a simple model that log the message to the console and add it in the message list.

 ```typescript
 import { ChatModel, IChatMessage, INewMessage } from '@jupyter/chat';